payu-india/CMS-Chatbot/reference/Collect Payment/addl_info-payment-apis.md

 </td>

 <td>
 <code>object</code> Card details for seamless card payments.
 This object combines v1 parameters like 'ccnum', 'ccvv', 'ccexpmon', 'ccexpyr'.
-See detailed fields in the paymentCard Object Fields section below.
+For more information, refer to <a href="#paymentcard-json-object-fields-only-for-seamless-card-payments"paymentCard JSON object fields</a>.
 </td>
 <td>
-{
-  "cardNumber": "4111111111111111",
-  "validThrough": "12/25",
-  "ownerName": "John Doe",
-  "cvv": "123"
-}
+Refer to <a href="#paymentcard-json-object-fields-only-for-seamless-card-payments"paymentCard JSON object fields</a>.
 </td>
 </tr>